-Courses and class
+Courses and classes

 The academic calendar consists of two 16-week semesters in which most courses are either 4-credit courses meeting a full semester or 2-credit courses meeting a half semester.
 A student will take no more than 18 credit hours of coursework a semester.
 Exceptions to this limit require special approval by the Registrar.
 Regular class attendance is essential to scholarship.
-No system of cuts is recognized; instructors shall inform students of course attendance policies and any penalties for absences.